rpis/farmer-agent/README.md

 * farmer_port - rpc port of farmner (you can find it in configuration file)
 * farmer_client_cert/farmer_client_key - certificate and key in farmer path

-# instalation and program run
+# Instalation and program run
 git clone + copied repository address cd farmer-agent npm install